tenkeyless/dart_docs/src/content/effective-dart/design.md

 even allow a return type annotation.

-### DO annotate parameter types on function declarations
+### DO annotate parameter types on function declarations {:#do-annotate-parameter-types-on-function-declarations}

 A function's parameter list determines its boundary to the outside world.
 Annotating parameter types makes that boundary well defined.